WayScience/cellpainting_predicts_cardiac_fibrosis/0.download-data/README.md

 Cells: Cardiac Fibroblasts

-Samples: Cells from 3 patients that suffered cardiac arrest
+Samples: Cells from three patients that suffered cardiac arrest

+Perturbations: One negative control (DMSO) and one drug treatment (A-485)

 Microscope: TBD